yummipizza/client/README.md

 - Graphql

 NOTE: The backend is using the library **convic** to share the environment variables between the development and testing, for the production environment, it takes those variables from heroku config.

+---

+For local environment, copy and paste .env_example and rename it with .env